-My research about Swedish Nazism took me much further, however, than to the upper class National Socialist party of which Marianne Mörner was apparently a member.
+My research about Swedish Nazism took me much further, however, than to the upper class National Socialist party of which Marianne Mörner was apparently a pillar.
 As I already knew, Sweden made a pact with Hitler, promising to deliver iron and arms, (cannons from Bofors, Boforskanoner), allowing German trains to carry soldiers and arms through Sweden to Narvik in the north of Norway, and to generally look the other way when the Germans needed their silent collaboration.
 So much for Swedish so-called neutrality.
 I now learned much more about the stand-off position of Swedish bourgeois Jews, who kept a low profile during the war years – be they Bonnier or Josephson – and the general fear of the Swedish war-time coalition government to interfere with Nazi plans.

-In September 1943, a drastic change was issued from Hitler personally.
+In September 1943, a drastic order was issued from Hitler personally.
 He suddenly decided that all Danish Jews were to be rounded up and deported to German concentration camps.
 This took place during the night of Rosh Hashanah, October 1.
-However, thanks to Georg Ferdinand Duckwitz, a German working in Copenhagen as a naval specialist for the German transportation department, the dreadful news was leaked to Hans Hedtoft, president of the Danish Social Democratic Party, who then told Rabbi Marcus Melchior about the urgent need to spread the news to the entire Jewish population, especially in Copenhagen.
+However, thanks to Georg Ferdinand Duckwitz, a German working in Copenhagen as a naval specialist for the German transportation department, the dreadful news was leaked to Hans Hedtoft, president of the Danish Social Democratic Party, who then told Rabbi Marcus Melchior about the urgent need to spread the news among the entire Jewish population, especially in Copenhagen.
 This took place just two days before the fatal night.
 Most Jews managed to go into hiding, some just with neighbors, others with families they vaguely knew in the countryside.

-The 95% of the Danish Jews who were saved went through enormous ordeals to finally make it over to Sweden, mostly in small fishing boats and even canoes.
-Quite a few refugees drowned on nights when the winds were rough in the Sound.
-But 7,000 Jews out of 7,500 made it safely across the Sound, which must be considered as something of a miracle.
-Most of the remaining Jews went to Theresienstadt concentration camp in former Czechoslovakia and actually came back unharmed at the end of the war.
+The 95% of the Danish Jews who were saved went through enormous ordeals to finally make it over to Sweden, mostly in small fishing boats and even canoes, and always during the night of course.
+Many refugees drowned on nights when the winds were rough in the Sound.
+But 7,000 Jews out of 7,500 made it safely across the Sound, which must be considered to have been something of a miracle.
+Most of the remaining Jews were sent to Theresienstadt concentration camp in former Czechoslovakia and actually came back unharmed at the end of the war.
 More about that below.

-The Swedish government learned about the radical change in the German stand relating to the Danish Jews at the time when Germany was factually a broken nation on all fronts.
-Even so, Hitler went on giving orders at Stalingrad, “Not one step back”.
-Easy to say for Hitler in Berlin, but impossible for the half-starved and half-frozen German soldiers during the onslaught of Russian soldiers, who were well prepared for the climate.
+The Swedish government learned about the radical change in the German stand concerning the Danish Jews as Germany was in fact a broken nation on all fronts.
+Even so, Hitler went on giving orders for Stalingrad, “Not one step back”, which meant the senseless slaughter of yet more thousands of German soldiers.
+The definitive end of that horrible many-months-long winter war was in February 1943,

 The German war in Africa was lost.
-Field Marshal Rommel, the leader of the Afrika Korps, was a sick man who went to Germany to beg Hitler on his knees to order a stop to the fighting.
-The battle for El Alamein was lost in 1942 and any sane man could see that the war in Africa was not winnable.
+Field Marshal Rommel, the leader of the Afrika Korps, was a sick man who went to Germany to beg Hitler to order a stop to the fighting.
+The battle for El Alamein was lost in 1942 and any sane man could see that the war in Africa was unwinnable.
 But Hitler was not a sane man.
-He ordered Rommel to immediately go back to Africa and to make sure he got to Egypt.
+He ordered Rommel, sick and in despair, to immediately go back to Africa and make sure he got to Egypt.

 My eyes were teary and my heart beat with joy and emotion, when I read about the strong searchlights being focused on the Danish boats, but this time, at last, by friends.

 The little boats arrived at night in Swedish territory, and the loudspeakers announced “You are now in Swedish waters and we wish you welcome to Sweden.”
 All kinds of Swedes were ready at the landing with warm clothes, warm food and warm welcomes.

-A fairly large number of Danish Jews were rounded up anyway, in spite of the wonderful cooperation and help by the Danish people, and were taken to the concentration camp Theresienstadt in occupied Czechoslovakia.
-Miraculously, almost all of them survived, thanks to regular
+A fairly large number of Danish Jews were rounded up nevertheless, in spite of the wonderful cooperation and support by the Danish people, and those were taken to the concentration camp Theresienstadt in occupied Czechoslovakia.
+Miraculously, almost all of them survived, thanks to regular visits by the Danish

-visits by the Danish Red Cross at the camp and the ultimate rescue of the survivors by Count Folke Bernadotte and his ‘White Buses’.3 The Danish Red Cross also brought food and made sure that living conditions were bearable.
-Also, The Danish Aid Corps arranged for cars and buses to transport the prisoners.
-423 people were released from the camp in one day only in the white buses.
+Red Cross at the camp and the ultimate rescue of the survivors by Count Folke Bernadotte and his ‘White Buses’.2 The Danish Red Cross also brought food and made sure that living conditions were bearable.
+Also, The Danish Aid Corps arranged for cars and buses to transport the prisoners, and as an example, Folke Bernadotte’s white buses carried away, in one day only, 423 liberated prisoners.